-Covid 19 coronavirus: Silent spread of virus keeps scientists grasping for clues
+Covid 19 coronavirus: Silent spread keeps scientists grasping for clues

 Finding more than 50 such cases, Meyers immediately shared the analysis with the US Centres for Disease Control and Prevention — on February 20 at precisely 1.18am, according to her records.
 The agency responded a few hours later with questions.

 Meyers and the CDC exchanged extensive emails, going over what could be behind the numbers.
-Was the virus really spreading that fast and before people felt sick?
+Was the virus spreading that fast and before people felt sick?

 SPREAD AT A COCKTAIL PARTY